 Your vigilance in becoming well informed and intimately involved in your child’s care will minimize the risk of danger when your child is out of your sight.

-Dino M. Colucci, Esquire, is a founder of Colucci, Colucci, Marcus & Flavin, P.C., a law firm dedicated to representing victims of neglect.
+Dino M. Colucci, an Esquire, is a founder of Colucci, Colucci & Marcus, P.C., a law firm dedicated to representing victims of neglect.
 His predominant area of practice is in the area of representing seniors who have been the victims of nursing home negligence.
 For many years he has lectured and served as an adjunct Professor of Law at Suffolk University Law School.
 He has also been named as a “Super Lawyer” by his peers as published by Boston Magazine.